Maddy2001dev/world-wise/README.md

+simple web application for recording travels.

+This SPA project utilizes json-server package for fake API and react router for routes, context for global UI state, lazy loading for bundle optimization, simple authentication by using a component to protect routes from unauthorized access. css modules for styles, useEffect hook for CRUD operations, leaflet library for map.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.